vrglab/SoullessEngine/README.md

 ```shell
 git clone --recurse-submodules git@github.com:vrglab/SoullessEngine.git
 ```
-To clone the project and it's Submodules.
 After the project has been Cloned you can run
 ```shell
 task make
 ```